EnviroDIY/LearnEnviroDIY/_episodes/13-LoggingToEnviroDIYsketch.md

 exercises: 30
 questions:
 - "Where in my sketch do I put UUIDs from data.EnviroDIY?"
-- "How do I tell what changes have been made to a sketch?"
+- "How do I find the changes that have been made to a sketch?"
 objectives:
 - "Log data to an online repository.
 Install and use split-diff package."
 keypoints: